Change slow to come in Ferguson, Missouri, five years after fatal police shooting of Michael Brown Jr.

 In 2014, protesters took to the streets in Ferguson, Missouri, and across the country after Michael Brown Jr., 18, who was unarmed, was fatally shot and killed by a police officer.

-Ferguson and other high-profile killings of black men, including Trayvon Martin, 17, in Florida and Eric Garner, 44, in New York, sparked anger and protests and brought new momentum to the Black Lives Matter campaign against violence and systemic racism toward black people.
+The Ferguson shooting and other high-profile killings of black men, including that of Trayvon Martin, 17, in Florida and Eric Garner, 44, in New York, sparked anger and protests and brought new momentum to the Black Lives Matter campaign against violence and systemic racism toward black people.

 At least 11 days of protests followed Brown's death.